antoine rey

 Misc

-You can access sample pages from the Game Design Wiki mentioned above:
+Here are some sample pages from the Game Design Wiki mentioned above.I also edited the trailer.

 Starting at 07:20